gelatodigital/gelato-uniswap/README.md

 A `Gelato Task` is just the combination of `Conditions` (when to execute a transaction) and `Actions` (what the transaction should execute).

-For this demo we will combine a single `Condition`, being tracking the time, with a single `Action`, being executing a trade on kyber.
+For this demo we will combine a single `Condition`, being tracking the time, with a single `Action`, being executing a trade on uniswap.
 However, it is also possible to combine several `Conditions` with several `Actions` into one `Task`.

 Here, we define our `Task` like so:

 - `Condition`: **Every 2 minutes** (or every time a certain timestamp has been reached on Ethereum)

-- `Action`: **Trade 1 DAI for WETH on Uniswap** (call the trade function on the kyber network smart contract)
+- `Action`: **Trade 1 DAI for WETH on Uniswap** (call the trade function on the uniswap smart contract)

-- `Task`: **Every 2 minutes, trade 1 DAI for ETH on KyberNetwork**
+- `Task`: **Every 2 minutes, trade 1 DAI for ETH on Uniswap**

 Conditions are smart contracts checked by the GelatoCore smart contract and determine if a task can be executed in a given block or not.